hemanth-kumar-1/ACM-TASK-Hemanth-kumar-/crypto.md

 ## Crptohack
 Beginer course

 1 st flag is given by them.

 for second flag: we should run a code where he is xoring list of number with 50 in decimal.

 flag = crypto{z3n_0f_pyth0n}

+third: if we convert the given decimal values to ascii values we obtain key.(by python prog)

+flag = crypto{ASCII_pr1nt4bl3}